 Fonts are our secret, delicious vice, aren’t they?
 We love love love our favorites, and even still, we always want more.
 But there are a series of practical considerations that go into picking the right font for the job, so your image has meaning and impact.
-Here are some tips for making good design decisions when it’s time to take your pretty jewels out of the box and put them to work.
+Here are some tips for making good design decisions when pairing fonts and putting them to work.

 Set the direction